herrera-ignacio/oopnotes/README.md

  # Flyweight

 The flyweight pattern is used to reduce the memory and resource usage for complex models containing many hundreds, thousands or hundreds of thousands of similar objects.
+Flyweight is all about improving performance and memory usage.

 [--> Reference <--](http://www.blackwasp.co.uk/Flyweight.aspx)